Virgoss1/ucore_git_repo/readme.txt

-Git is a sidtributed version control system.
+Git is a distributed version control system.